Optimal Nonparametric Inference via Deep Neural Network: Minimax Neural Network Estimation

 \section{Minimax Neural Network Estimation}

 In this section, we derive an upper bound for the $L^2$ minimax risk in the problem (\ref{eqn:goal}).
-The risk bound will be proven optimal under suitable circumstances.
+The risk bound will be proved optimal under suitable circumstances.
 To simplify the expressions, we only consider networks with architecture $(L,\bfp(T))$, where $\bfp(T):=(T,\ldots,T)\in\mathbb{N}^L$ for any $T\in\mathbb{N}$.
-In other words, we focus on networks whose $L$ layers each have $T$ neurons.
+In other words, we focus on networks with $L$ hidden layers and each having $T$ neurons.
 Our results hold under suitable conditions on $L$ and $T$ as well as the following assumption on the design and model error. \begin{Assumption} The probability density $Q(\bfx)$ of $\mathbf{X}$ is supported on $\Omega$.
 There exists a constant $c>0$ such that $c^{-1}\le Q(\bfx)\le c$ for any $\bfx\in\Omega$.
 The error terms $\epsilon_i$'s are independent of $\bfX_i$'s. \end{Assumption}